BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Thus, please, consider the lists as *the related issues* without expecting a conceptual completeness.

 **About Me: Low-Latency C++ Software Engineer**\
-In my software engineering road map, I followed a path to become a **low latency engineer** specializing in high-performance, lock-free, and concurrency-optimized systems.
+In my software engineering road map, I followed a path to become a **low latency engineer** specializing in high-performance, lock-free and concurrency-optimized systems.
-My work focuses on designing and implementing deterministic, cache-efficient, branch-predictable, and hardware-aware C++ applications.
+My work focuses on designing and implementing deterministic, cache-efficient, branch-predictable and hardware-aware C++ applications.

 I develop high-performance systems using a deep understanding of:
-- CPU caches and data locality
+- CPU caches and the locality
 - instruction-level efficiency and branch prediction
-- memory ordering, atomic operations, and lock-free algorithms
+- memory ordering, atomic operations and lock-free algorithms
 - cache-friendly data layouts (AoS vs SoA, DOD approaches)
-- profiling, benchmarking, and performance diagnostics
+- profiling, benchmarking and performance diagnostics
-- modern C++ (C++20/23), template metaprogramming, and value semantics
+- modern C++ (C++20/23), template metaprogramming and value semantics

 Over the last several years, I have focused intensively on low-latency system design, producing:
 - lock-free MPMC queues and stacks